Kaieteur News – A man gets up early. He quickly does his sanitary rituals, has his breakfast, kisses his family goodbye and sets off to work.

-The criminals who deprive other people of their hard earned savings and assets deserve no mercy.
+The criminals who deprive other people of their hard-earned savings and assets deserve no mercy.
 They should feel the full brunt of the law.
 Many of these criminals when they are caught, attempt to cover their faces so that they would not be shamed in public.

-One man whose vehicle was carjacked said that the parts stripped from the vehicle were valued at some $400,000.
+Years ago, a man whose vehicle was carjacked said that the parts stripped from the vehicle were valued at some $400,000.
 Now that is a lot of money and this man now has to work all over just to replace what he has lost.

-And guess what, whenever the culprits are caught, they try to conceal their faces so that they will not be recognized.
+And guess what, whenever the culprits are caught, they try to conceal their faces so that they will not be recognised.
 They hide their faces in their shirts, they pull their jerseys over their heads; they use their hands to cover their faces because they do not wish to be publicly embarrassed.

-But have they ever stopped to think about what they have done to someone else, to another man who when deprived of what he worked for does not know how he is going to put a meal on his family’s table or how he is going to continue to earn an income?.
+But have they ever stopped to think what they have done to someone else, to another man who when deprived of what he worked for does not know how he is going to put a meal on his family’s table or how he is going to continue to earn an income?

 But the crimes that make the sensational headlines are the large robberies.
-There are also other personal crimes in which the impact is greater for the victim than some of those larger crimes and therefore when persons are found guilty of these crimes, their identities should be made known so that others will be cautious around them and avoid falling into the same trap as the victims.
+There are also other personal crimes in which the impact is greater for the victim than some of those larger crimes and therefore, when persons are found guilty of these crimes, their identities should be made known so that others will be cautious around them and avoid falling into the same trap as the victims.